Similarity Field Theory: A Mathematical Framework for Intelligence: Interpretation in Machine Learning

-This framework suggests a formal path to achieving model interpretability.
-Since the entire network is a composition of simpler similarity fields, it can be conceptually deconstructed into its fundamental components.
-Each neuron computes a field value with respect to a latent concept, $S(E_{\text{input}}, K_{\text{latent}})$, so we can understand the model by reverse-engineering these atomic concepts.

-The concept represented by a neuron, $K_{\text{latent}}$, can be fully characterized by its fibre: the set of all inputs that cause its calibrated activation to be 1.
+\paragraph{A path towards interpretability} In the SFT view, a trained network is a composition of calibrated similarity fields and can be analysed in terms of the concepts attached to its units.
+Each neuron computes a value $S_{\text{neuron}}(E_{\text{input}},K_{\text{latent}})$, which we interpret as the similarity between an input entity and a latent concept $K_{\text{latent}}$.
+In an idealised limit, the concept represented by that neuron is fully captured by its core fiber: the set of all inputs that drive its calibrated activation to the maximum value $1$,

-Interpretability then becomes the problem of deconstructing the model into its constituent conceptual fibres and understanding how they are composed.
+Recovering, even approximately, the inputs in this fiber amounts to recovering what the neuron “means”.
+From this perspective, interpretability becomes a geometric problem: decomposing the network into its constituent conceptual fibers and understanding how these fibers are composed across layers.

-\subsection{As Similarity Inference}
+\paragraph{As Similarity Inference}

 This interpretation suggests a deeper principle.
-Entities we perceived, in this view, are not fundamental givens; they are stable structures inferred from a dynamic field of perceived similarities.
-We contend that we never perceive an entity like a ``cat'' directly; what we perceive is a coherent pattern of similarities in the spectrum of light intensities reaching our sensory organs.
-Even the perception of a fundamental quantity like length is an act of relational inference.
-When observing a 100-meter building, we do not directly apprehend the physical quantity of ``100 meters.''
-This makes a framework centered on similarity not just a useful model for machine learning, but a reflection of the very nature of cognition itself.
+The entities we perceive may, on this view, be understood as stable structures inferred from a dynamic field of perceived similarities.
+We need not assume that an entity such as a ``cat'' is given to cognition in wholly direct access; rather, cognition may operate on coherent patterns of similarity in sensory input.
+Even the perception of a quantity such as length can be treated as an act of relational inference.
+In this sense, a framework centered on similarity is not only useful for machine learning, but may also provide a suggestive model for aspects of cognition.